collective/collective.elastic.ingest/README.rst

         ]
     }

-The response deleviers the tokens for the analyzed text "Lehrstellenbörse".
+The response delivers the tokens for the analyzed text "Lehrstellenbörse".

+Note: The file ``elasticsearch-lexicon.txt`` with the word list used by the decompounder of the sample analysis configuration in ``analysis.json.example`` has to be located in the configuration directory of your elasticsearch server.

 Source Code